iluvjava/Maths/Notebook 2.0 obsidian/MATH 602 Nesterov Acceleration/The Spectral Momentum Idea Part II.md

 \end{aligned}
 $$

-Where we have $A^TA$ always being a positive semi-definite matrix.
+$A^TA$ is always being a positive semi-definite matrix.
-Also true in Hilbert space too.
 Therefore, without loss of generality, there is offset transformation in the domain and the range of any convex quadratic function into a cannonical form of $(1/2)\langle x, G, x\rangle$.
 Let's now assume that: